Veracruz: Literature

-Writers born at the end of the 19th century, such as Gregorio López y Fuentes, Manuel Maples Arce and Jorge Mateo Cuesta Porte-Petit were often concerned with social issues.
-Works of this type include El Indio by López, Metrópolis by Maples and a poem called Canto a un dios mineral by Cuesta.
-The following generation, born in the first decades of the 20th century, became known as the Generation of the 1950s.
-During this time Veracruz's literary tradition consolidated and decided to break type.
+Writers born at the end of the 19th century, such as Gregorio López y Fuentes, Manuel Maples Arce, and Jorge Mateo Cuesta Porte-Petit were often concerned with social issues: for instance, El Indio (The Indian) by López; Metrópolis by Maples; and Canto a un dios mineral (Song to a Mineral God) by Cuesta.
+The next generation, born in the first decades of the 20th century, became known as the Generation of the 1950s.

+During this time, Veracruz's literary tradition consolidated and decided to break type.
 One example is Juan Hernández Ramírez's writing of poetry in the Nahuatl spoken in the La Huasteca area of Veracruz.
-One important name from this generation is Emilio Carballido who wrote about 100 plays as well as scripts for radio and television.
-Some of his works include Rosalba y los llaveros, Felicidad and Las visitaciones del Diablo.
-In 1996, he won the Premio Nacional de Literatura and in 2002 he received the Ariel de Oro for his work in cinema.
+One important name from this generation is Emilio Carballido, who wrote some 100 plays as well as scripts for radio and television.
+Among his works are Rosalba y los llaveros (Rosalba and the Keychains), Felicidad (Happiness), and Las visitaciones del Diablo (The Visitations of the Devil).
+In 1996, he won the Premio Nacional de Literatura (National Literature Prize) and in 2002 the Ariel de Oro (Golden Ariel) for his work in cinema.

 Religion

-The Catholic patron saint of Veracruz is Rafael Guízar y Valencia.
+The overwhelming majority of people in the state are Catholic, however, there is a significant Protestant minority and a number who profess Judaism.
+The patron saint of Veracruz is Rafael Guízar y Valencia, a Mexican Catholic bishop canonized as a saint in 2006.